powderblock/DealWithItReddit/README.md

-PyDankReddit
+DealWithItReddit
 ============
 Code for [/u/DEAL_WITH_IT_bot](http://www.reddit.com/user/DEAL_WITH_IT_bot).

-Processin' those dank reddits into may mays using Python with PRAW and OpenCV.
+Processing reddit images using Python with PRAW and OpenCV.

-PyDankReddit is the backbone to a reddit bot that finds faces and eyes in images.
+DealWithItReddit is the backbone to a reddit bot that finds faces and eyes in images.
 When a pair of eyes are found within a face, a pair of "[Deal With it](https://raw.githubusercontent.com/powderblock/PyDankReddit/master/assets/glasses.png)" glasses are added.

-Should add some sw33t sunglasses onto your reddits rite now m8.

 Credits
 -------